Azure/azure-policy/samples/GuestConfiguration/installed-application-linux/README.md

-# Audit if specified applications are not installed inside Linux VMs
+# Audit Linux VMs that do not have the specified applications installed

 This initiative uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to audit if applications aren't installed in Linux virtual machines.